+LeaseyWord is an accessible word processor and document reading tool.
 Its purpose is to provide a reliable writing and document searching environment with strong JAWS feedback, predictable keyboard use, bookmarks, spell checking, backups, and accessible rendering of common document formats.

-However, as can be seen below, it also gives you the ability to be able to read documents in many different file formats.
+To expand on this further, you can write documents in LeaseyWord.
+You can search for text, bookmark passages, select text and carry out many operations that could be accomplished with a basic word processing application.
+However, as can be seen below, it also gives you the ability to be able to pen documents in many different file formats.
 Where possible, the text is presented in an accessible way.
 Those rendered documents which have been converted can be edited and saved.

+LeaseyWord now includes basic formatting support while preserving strong speech and Braille feedback.
 This is a word processor which accomplishes many tasks with a high consideration to both speech and Braille-based output.
 It is meant to be fast and efficient.

 Press the Leasey Key followed by Windows+W.

+The window title contains the current document name.
 If the document has unsaved changes, an asterisk is shown after the document name.

 For example: